Zack Short Preview, Player Props: Tigers vs. Yankees

 Zack Short At The Plate

-- Short is batting .221 with nine doubles, six home runs and 21 walks.
+- Short is hitting .217 with nine doubles, six home runs and 21 walks.

-- Short has picked up an RBI in 19.8% of his games this year, with more than one RBI in 12.3% of his games.
-He has also driven in three or more runs in three contests.
+- Short has had an RBI in 16 games this year (19.5%), including 10 multi-RBI outings (12.2%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored at least one run 13 times this season (16.0%), including one multi-run game.
+- He has scored at least once 13 times this season (15.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.